lilphil/esphome-components/README.md

 </h3>

 ## lolin i2c motor
-A thin wrapper around the original loin library
+A thin wrapper around the original lolin library

 channel:
   * A